core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.

-* If Observe {{RFC7641}} is supported, what defined in {{ssec-verify-response-observe}} of this document holds.
+* If Observe {{RFC7641}} is supported, what is defined in {{ssec-verify-response-observe}} of this document holds.
 The client can also in this case identify a server to be the same one across a change of Sender ID, by relying on the server's public key.
 However, since the notification is protected in pairwise mode, the public key is not used for verifying a countersignature as in {{ssec-verify-response}}, but rather as input to derive the Pairwise Recipient Key used to decrypt and verify the notification (see {{key-derivation-pairwise}}).

 # Mandatory-to-Implement Compliance Requirements